 The Tradition of the Drum-Makers in Mpambire

 Tourists from all parts of the world come here to buy a drum.
-Many have been hearing the sounds of the drums since coming to Africa, since coming to Uganda.
+Many have heard the sounds of the drums since coming to Africa and Uganda.
 They have listened to the rhythm of the African Drum as found in Uganda and found it enchanting, almost irresistible taking with them a part of Uganda’s rich cultural history of drum making into the various corners of this world.
-Drum Making here started hundreds of years ago– Today, drums are still made back then but with a few added modern tools here and there, but the process is the same.
+Drum Making started hundreds of years ago– Today, drums are still made back then but with a few added modern tools here and there, but the process is the same.

 Drum makers from all parts of Uganda have come here to Mpambire to learn the skill of drum-making.
 Here they apprentice and go back to their hometowns.
 The art of drum-making is kept alive in Uganda.
 The only limitation is the availability of trees that the drum makers use.
 Twelve species of trees are used in the drum-making process – trees that do not crack and are resistant to insects and weevils.
 R. A large tree can give enough material to create up to 15 large drums – at the same time, research is being done about what other trees can be used to create drums as old with the same Sound and resonance.